 Get help from a licensed financial professional.
 This service is free of charge.

 Frequently Asked Questions

-What is a TSA annuity?
+What is a tax-sheltered annuity?

-Are 403b contributions subject to fica?
+Are 403b contributions subject to FICA?

 Does TSA have a pension?

 Yes, a tax-sheltered annuity (TSA) can have a pension.
-Pension payments from a TSA are typically based on the amount of money that was contributed to the plan and any employer contributions or other benefits provided.
+Pension payments from a TSA are typically based on the amount of money contributed to the plan and any employer contributions or other benefits provided.
 It is important to note that pension payments from a TSA are taxable, and taxes must be paid when they are received.